 The Foundations of Practice Program is a voluntary professional development program that encourages students to take advantage of important resources to supplement their classroom education at every stage of their law school career.
-The Program is designed to guide our students’ professional formation by encouraging the transition from law student to competent and self-directed lawyer.
+The Program is designed to guide students’ professional formation by encouraging the transition from law student to competent and self-directed lawyer.
 The Program’s varied components help students to build the foundational competencies required for success and satisfaction in the legal profession.
 As students take increasing responsibility for their own professional development and become more self-directed in their learning, they are better equipped to acquire and develop the competencies they need to serve clients and the legal system.
 The American Bar Association Standing Committee on Professionalism awarded the Foundations of Practice Program the E. Smythe Gambrell Professionalism Award in 2018.

 Co-Directors, Inns of Court and Foundations of Practice Programs